Joel-Mwaga/Day-designer/README.md

 This project is licensed under the MIT License.

 # Copyright
-© 2025 Your Name.All rights reserved.
+© 2025 Day-designer.All rights reserved.